dexma/styx-api-gateway/readme.md

 After request has passed all request stages then is the turn of routing stage.

-This is the proxy stage, it will take the request and it will create a new one, redirecting to internal servers in order to make the real request requested by the client.
+This is the proxy stage, it will take the request and it will create a new one, redirecting to internal servers in order to make the real request for the client.

 ### Response stages